voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

         # Print the first few samples in the dataset
         fiftyone datasets head $NAME

-    To view an image classification directory tree in the FiftyOne Dashboard without creating a persistent FiftyOne dataset, you can execute:
+    To view an image classification directory tree in the FiftyOne App without creating a persistent FiftyOne dataset, you can execute:

     .. code-block:: shell